Exomanz/CustomFailText/README.md

 This is also one entry.

 # Don't forget that TMP Styling can be used here, too!
-You can leave your tags unclosed
+You can leave your tags unclosed (despite what it
-# as long as it's either the end of the entry, or you want all of the entry to be that one tag.
+# says in the config) as long as it's either the end of the entry, or you want all of the entry to be that one tag.
 <size=+30>Hello world!

 Hello world! (but smaller)